National Iranian Congress: Section 1

+Section 2

-Section2: The Head of the Judicial Branch, Chief Justice under a Republic or King under a Constitutional Monarchy, shall be elected by the Iranian people for a term of twelve years and may run for reelection.
+The Head of the Judicial Branch, Chief Justice under a Republic or King under a Constitutional Monarchy, shall be elected by the Iranian people for a term of twelve years and may run for reelection.
 The Head of the Judicial Branch shall have the following responsibilities: administering the court system and all institutions and offices required by the Judicial Branch in its legal, administrative and executive affairs, preparation and submission of judicial bills to Congress, nomination of Attorney General to the President and the Senate for confirmation, preparation and submission of the judicial budget to the House for approval, appointment and dismissal of Judges and local Attorneys General in accordance with related laws.
 If, for any reason (illness, death, or dismissal) the Head of the Judicial Branch is not able to fulfill his term in office, elections shall be held for a new Head of the Judicial Branch.
 Monitoring the appropriate implementation of the law, monitoring the actions of the government and the Congress shall also be within the scope of the responsibilities of the Head of the Judicial Branch.

+Section 3

-Section 3: The Attorney General is nominated by the Head of the Judicial Branch and the nomination is presented to the President.
+The Attorney General is nominated by the Head of the Judicial Branch and the nomination is presented to the President.
 If approved by the President, his/her nomination shall be submitted to the Senate for confirmation.
 If the Head of the Judicial Branch and the President cannot agree on a nominee within three months, the President shall submit his/her nominee to the Senate for confirmation.
 The Attorney General shall be responsible for appointing local prosecutors and supervising criminal and civil cases with the cooperation of police forces.
 Only the Senate shall have the power to impeach the Attorney General and his/ her dismissal shall require 50% plus one votes.

+Section 4

-Section 4: The Supreme Court shall be the highest judicial authority in the country.
+The Supreme Court shall be the highest judicial authority in the country.
 The Supreme Court shall also be the highest court of appeal.
 The following duties shall be assigned to the Supreme Court: